Scotland in the Early Middle Ages: Pictish metalwork

 Metalwork has been found throughout Pictland; the Picts appear to have had a considerable amount of silver available, probably from raiding further south, or the payment of subsidies to keep them from doing so.
 The very large hoard of late Roman hacksilver found at Traprain Law may have originated in either way.
-The largest hoard of early Pictish metalwork was found in 1819 at Norrie's Law in Fife, but unfortunately much was dispersed and melted down.
+The largest hoard of early Pictish metalwork was found in 1819 at Norrie's Law in Fife, but unfortunately, much was dispersed and melted down.
 Over ten heavy silver chains, some over 0.5 m long, have been found from this period; the double-linked Whitecleuch Chain is one of only two that have a penannular ring, with symbol decoration including enamel, which shows how these were probably used as "choker" necklaces.
 The St Ninian's Isle Treasure contains perhaps the best collection of Pictish forms.

 Irish-Scots art

 The kingdom of Dál Riata has been seen as a crossroads between the artistic styles of the Picts and those of Ireland, with which the Scots settlers in what is now Argyll kept close contact.
 This can be seen in representations found in excavations of the fortress of Dunadd, which combine Pictish and Irish elements.
 This included extensive evidence for the production of high-status jewellery and moulds from the 7th century that indicate the production of pieces similar to the Hunterston brooch, found in Ayrshire, but with elements that suggest Irish origins.
-These and other finds, including a trumpet spiral decorated hanging bowl disc and a stamped animal decoration (or pressblech), perhaps from a bucket or drinking horn, indicate the ways in which Dál Riata was one of the locations where the Insular style was developed.
+These and other finds, including a trumpet spiral decorated hanging bowl disc and a stamped animal decoration (or pressblech), perhaps from a bucket or drinking horn, indicate how Dál Riata was one of the locations where the Insular style was developed.
 In the 8th and 9th centuries the Pictish elite adopted true penannular brooches with lobed terminals from Ireland.
 Some older Irish pseudo-penannular brooches were adapted to the Pictish style, for example, the Breadalbane Brooch (British Museum).
 The 8th century Monymusk Reliquary has elements of Pictish and Irish style.

 Insular art

 Insular art, or Hiberno-Saxon art, is the name given to the common style produced in Scotland, Britain and Anglo-Saxon England from the 7th century, with the combining of Celtic and Anglo-Saxon forms.
 Surviving examples of Insular art are found in metalwork, carving, but mainly in illuminated manuscripts.
 Surfaces are highly decorated with intricate patterning, with no attempt to give an impression of depth, volume or recession.
 The best examples include the Book of Kells, Lindisfarne Gospels, Book of Durrow.
 Carpet pages are a characteristic feature of Insular manuscripts, although historiated initials (an Insular invention), canon tables and figurative miniatures, especially Evangelist portraits, are also common.
 The finest era of the style was brought to an end by the disruption to monastic centres and aristocratic life of the Viking raids in the late 8th century.
-The influence of Insular art affected all subsequent European Medieval art, especially in the decorative elements of Romanesque and Gothic manuscripts.
+The influence of Insular art affected all subsequent European medieval art, especially in the decorative elements of Romanesque and Gothic manuscripts.